alexandertrefz/essence/packages/vscode-extension/README.md

 wrote, not on the bundle's bootstrap.

-A launch configuration takes `program` (the `.es` file), `args`, `cwd`, `env`, `stopOnEntry`, `glueFrames: "subtle"` to see the hidden frames greyed out, `keepArtifacts` to keep the compiled JavaScript for reading, and `artifact` to debug a precompiled bundle without compiling at all.
+A launch configuration takes `program` (the `.es` file), `args`, `cwd`, `env`, `stopOnEntry`, `runtimeExecutable` to run the program on a particular Node, `glueFrames: "subtle"` to see the hidden frames greyed out, `keepArtifacts` to keep the compiled JavaScript for reading, and `artifact` to debug a precompiled bundle without compiling at all.
 "Uncaught Exceptions" under Breakpoints pauses runtime failures on the mapped line with the failure's own message.
 The Debug Console evaluates JavaScript in the compiled frame — documented rather than hidden — though results render as Essence values, and a lone identifier like `ok?` or `new` is retried under its compiled name.

-Debugging needs the `essence` CLI: `essence.cli.path` names it explicitly, a checkout open in the workspace is found on its own, and PATH is the fallback.
+Debugging needs the `essence` CLI: `essence.cli.path` names it explicitly, and otherwise the installed `essence` is used.

 ## Requirements

 None for the language features.
-The Language Server is bundled and runs on the Node that ships with VS Code.
+The Language Server is bundled and runs on the Node that ships with VS Code — it is forked from the extension host itself, so it needs nothing on PATH and cannot be broken by a PATH VS Code failed to read.

-Debugging additionally needs the `essence` CLI (see above) and a `node` on PATH to run the compiled program.
+Debugging additionally needs the `essence` CLI (see above) and a Node to run the compiled program on.
+Neither has to be on PATH: each is looked for on PATH first, then where its installer puts it (`~/.bun/bin`, Homebrew, volta, fnm, nvm), then by asking the login shell — the question VS Code asks at launch, and sometimes gives up on. `essence.bun.path` and `essence.node.path` name either outright. `essence.server.path` and `essence.cli.path` accept `${workspaceFolder}`, `~` and paths relative to the workspace.

 The status bar shows whether the server is running; clicking it restarts it.
-`Essence` in the Output panel carries the server's log and any startup failure.
+`Essence` in the Output panel carries the server's log, which runtime was used and where it was found, and any startup failure — including the PATH the extension host saw and every directory searched.
+When a configured server cannot run, the bundled one runs instead and a warning says so.

 ## Development